RowlandOti/ConvolutionalNeuralNetwork-ImageClasssification/README.md

 # ConvolutionalNeuralNetwork-ImageClasssification
-A project to demonstrate CNN in image classification task
+A project to demonstrate CNN in image classification task using TensorFlow